JessHung323/recipe_length_prediction_model/README.md

 ***p_value***: 0.89

-***Conclusion***: Since the resulting p-value is higher than the chosen significance level (0.05), we fail to reject the null, meaning the difference in accuracy across the two groups might NOT be significant.
+***Conclusion***: Since the resulting p-value is higher than the chosen significance level (0.05), we fail to reject the null, meaning the difference in accuracy across the two groups is likely due to random chance.